 An entrance fee of $5/person/day will be charged.

 Coaches Meeting – There will be no coaches meeting at this tournament.
-Rather, we ask that coaches download and review this embedded 2016 Kudzu Coaches Packet prior to your arrival on Saturday.
+Rather, we ask that coaches download and review the 2017 Kudzu Coaches Packet.
 This packet contains a detailed description of each division’s format, along with information that will be of use for all tournament participants and spectators.

 One last note about food tables.
 We would like to continue to allow them as a convenience to tournament attendees.
 While they present few problems during pool play on Saturday, they have become a source of aggravation on Sunday.
 What happens is that those teams that play early on Sunday take the available table space, and those who play later in the day arrive before the early-playing teams have left, spawning complaints and in many instances unacceptably rude behavior.
 Accordingly, we ask those teams playing at SVC to adhere to the following guidelines:

 - If you play early, please remove your stuff from the tables and clean up behind you as soon as your team has completed play (NOT after they have completed their final reffing assignment).